 1 Day TOUR of PATAN Historical City with Local Guide

-Patan Durbar Square is located at the heart of the city of Lalitpur.
-It is one of the three Durbar Square inside Kathmandu valley and listed in the world UNESCO sites.
-One of its attraction is the ancient royal palace where Malla Kings of Lalitpur lives.
+Patan Durbar Square is located at the heart of heritage the city of Lalitpur.
+It is one of the, three Durbar Square inside Kathmandu valley and Patan DS is listed in the world UNESCO heritage sites.

 - The Golden Gate